What does God say about perfecting marriage?

 Forgiveness removes all bitterness and wrath, Eph 4:31-32, “Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice: And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you.”
 Forgiveness thus builds trust.

 5) Service: When we serve our spouses, they learn we are humble enough to work to improve our relationship.
 Jesus demonstrated this for the disciples, Jn 13:5, “After that he poureth water into a bason, and began to wash the disciples' feet, and to wipe them with the towel wherewith he was girded.”
 If Jesus so humbled Himself, what is our excuse?
-Jesus continued to give Himself for His bride, the church, Eph 5:25, “Husbands, love your wives, even as Christ also loved the church, and gave himself for it;” He showed His patience and service, in spite of the fact, He knew some of us would still refuse His offer.
+Jesus continued to give Himself for His bride, the church, Eph 5:25, “Husbands, love your wives, even as Christ also loved the church, and gave himself for it;”

 It is this service that proves our love and willingness to work on improving our relationship.
 It is part of the mystery of Christ, Matt 23:11, “But he that is greatest among you shall be your servant.”
 He told us, then He demonstrated this principle over and over again, even unto the cross, Phil 2:6-8, “Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.”

 My testimony is, the closer we come to following God’s principles of relationships the better our relationships become.
-Gail and I both freely admit our relationship is not perfect; however, it gets better every day, because we are willingly working on it.
+Gail and I both freely admit our relationship is not perfect, however, it gets better every day, because we are working on it.
 If the Lord gives us another 40 years and I am sure we will reach perfection.
 And, marriage is the human relationship God cherishes most.